teymour-aldridge/puzzle_engine/README.md

 ✅ Procedural maze generation using randomized DFS
 ✅ Minimal API to move through and solve mazes
-✅ Fully connected (perfect) mazes — no isolated areas
+✅ Fully connected mazes — no isolated areas
-✅ Lightweight and dependency-free (except `rand`)
 ✅ Built-in test coverage and examples
 ✅ Easy to extend with other puzzles in the future